Fascia Training

 Kettle Feet

-Kettle feet is an exercise where you stand on kettlebells, an important piece of soccer training gear, to get used to the external pressure being forced on your feet.
-The goal here is to get used to the pressure, strengthen the intrinsic foot muscles, and activates the fascial connections from your plantar fascia up through your glutes and core.
+Kettle-feet is an exercise where you stand on kettlebells to get used to the external pressure being forced on your feet.
+The goal here is to get used to the pressure, strengthen the intrinsic foot muscles, and activate the fascial connections from your plantar fascia up through your glutes and core.

 Elevated Towel Toe Retractions